osuhorizon/cron/README.md

 Important note:

-There is currently v2 and AutoPilot added.
-If you don't want to use it please remove the code of it!
+There is currently Relax, AutoPilot and v2 added.
+You can deactivate the functions in the config.ini file.